 HGO is an operating mine with a mineral processing facility and in possession of all required permits.
-HGO covers over 1,800 square km and has a significant disturbance footprint including tailings storage facilities, an operating processing facility, open pits, underground mines and haul roads.

 A licence under the Environmental Protection Act, 1986 ("EP Act") is required to operate certain industrial premises, known as "prescribed premises".
 In addition, a works approval is required for any work or construction that will cause the premises to become prescribed premises, or for work or construction which may cause, or alter the nature or volume of, emissions and discharges from an existing prescribed premises.
 Key licences and approvals are listed below.